Tulum in October 2026: Sargassum, Storms & Value

 Where to Stay in Tulum in October

 For most October travelers, I would choose Tulum Pueblo for value and resilience or a short, refundable Beach Zone stay if the forecast looks good.
-If you are comparing hotel areas, use Best Hotels in Tulum before booking.
+If your dates fall after October 20 and beach reports are improving, the Beach Zone becomes easier to justify.
+If you are still comparing bases, use the broader Tulum travel guide before booking.

 October vs September and November